 - Slow Continuous Ultra-Filtration

-Those eligible for Home Dialysis are individuals living with end stage renal disease, and who require dialysis.
+Those eligible for Home Dialysis are individuals living with end stage kidney disease, and who require dialysis, Peritoneal dialysis or Hemodialysis.

 An interview is conducted prior to program admittance to ensure patients are fully informed of their chosen treatment plan, to identify any potential barriers to success, as well as outline the expectation of the program.